shahadalj/robot-eye-task1/README.md

-# robot-eye-task1
+# Smart-Methods-tasks
-robot eye using tinker card
+The first task robot eye using Tinkercard